IHoKo/VED-PowerBI-Dash/README.md

 ## 🐍 Data Preprocessing (Python)

-The `Dynamics` folder contains multiple CSV files—one for each vehicle.
+The `Dynamics` folder contains multiple CSV files.
 Use the following Python script to merge them into a single CSV before loading into Power BI.

 ```python
 # Set the path to the downloaded 'Dynamics' folder